 - PBX Systems FAQs

-A PBX phone system is a private local telephone exchange allowing businesses to facilitate internal and external voice calls on their own local network.
+A Private Branch Exchange (PBX) is a private local telephone network that allows businesses to make internal and external voice calls.

 PBX essentially creates a miniature phone network that’s owned and operated by the business using it, meaning all internal communication between in-network users and devices is free.

 With PBX, businesses can limit or avoid purchasing additional phone telephone lines from third-party providers, opting instead for in-network business phone numbers and/or extensions.

 How Does A PBX Phone System Work?

 A PBX phone system works by connecting, switching, and routing phone calls to their destinations while providing advanced business communication features not available with traditional landlines or residential phones.

 Depending on the type of PBX service you choose, outgoing and incoming calls are managed via SIP Trunking, the PSTN (Public Switched Telephone Network), or VoIP (Voice over Internet Protocol.)
 Both premises-based (on-site) and cloud PBX are available, as is a combination of the two.